 How Does Food Temperature Affect Your Body?

-Food temperature designates how it interacts with the qi (energy), blood , and body fluids resulting in a warming, cooling, or neutral effect.
-This not only has to do with the energetic properties and the natures of the foods, but with how the food is prepared or cooked.
+Food temperature designates how it interacts with the qi (energy), blood, and body fluids resulting in a warming, cooling, or neutral effect.
+This not only has to do with the energetic properties and the nature of the foods, but with how the food is prepared or cooked.
 For example, roasting, broiling, and heating equate to warm while iced and raw correspond to cold.
-Plants that take longer to grow such as carrots, ginseng, cabbage or rutabaga are warmer foods than those that grow quickly such as cucumbers, radish, and lettuce.
+Plants that take longer to grow such as carrots, ginseng, cabbage, or rutabaga are warmer foods than those that grow quickly such as cucumbers, radish, and lettuce.
 Warming foods can help to stimulate body functions and cooling food can help cool us down.
 Too much hot or warming foods can overstimulate our system.
 Similarly, ingesting too many raw or cold foods can slow down our digestion and put out our digestive fire.

 What a Healthy TCM Diet Looks Like

 A TCM diet can include vegetables, fruits, grains, seeds, nuts & legumes, meat, spices, herbs, and beverages.
 All plant and animal-based foods are assigned both a flavor and a temperature.
 For example, beets are to be cool and sweet.
 The coolness calms the heart from the agitation caused by heat in the chest.
 The sweet flavor is nourishing and building and generates fluids.
-Beets nourish the blood and tone the heart, lubricate the intestines, and cleanse the liver.
+Beets nourish the blood and tone the heart, lubricate the intestines and cleanse the liver.
 The color of each food item is also an aspect to consider.
 In this case, the red color points to how beets nourish the heart and blood.
 The same is true of many of the red and purple fruits and vegetables as well.

 Comparatively, chicken, a national favorite, is warm and sweet.
-It is a good food for most people unless you’re having excessive heat symptoms.
+It is a good type of food for most people unless you’re having excessive heat symptoms.
 The warm and sweet aspects of the chicken nourish the blood and qi (energy) and strengthen the kidneys, spleen, and stomach.
 Chicken is a strong builder and replenishes the body.
 Cooking the entire chicken and using both the meat and bones is essential in maximizing its nourishing ability.
 Once you’re finished with the meat, make bone broth from the bones or put them in the freezer for later.

 A few examples of foods related to the five flavors: